briansimiyuj/doctor-appointment-app/README.md

           g.
 Save the updated appointments to localStorage using the patient ID as part of the key
           h.
 Implement a separate useEffect hook to load appointments from localStorage when the component mounts

+      *Approve Appointment Button*: Approve appointment button will approve the appointment.

+        1. Attach approve appointment function from update patient details hook to the approve appointment button

       ### Update Patient Details Hook